1. Introduction to ThreadFury Challenges in Machine Embroidery

 2.2 Eliminating Thread Nests (Bird’s Nesting)

-A thread nest is like an off-key instrument in a symphony—when the thread path is out of tune, the whole stitch collapses.
+A thread nest is like an off-key instrument in a symphony—when the thread path is out of tune, the stitch collapses.
 Common causes include:

 - Threading Errors: Misrouted thread through tension discs or guides.